 Students are expected to maintain continuous enrollment throughout their course of study.
-A temporary, time limited leave of absence may be granted for compelling reasons with the recommendation of the advisor and approval of the associate dean.
+A temporary, time limited leave of absence may be granted for compelling reasons with the recommendation of the advisor.
 However, students who fail to maintain continuous enrollment without initiating an official leave of absence will be considered as having withdrawn from the M.S.W. program.
 In such cases, students may be required to reapply for admission.

 As an explicit accreditation policy of the Council on Social Work Education, all requirements for the M.S.W. degree must be completed no more than four years from the date of the student's first enrollment at the GCSW.